 Types of Non-Electric Heaters

-- Radiant heaters generate infrared heat using metal tubes that radiate heat, which warms the room.
+All non-electric heaters produce radiant or convection heat.
+Radiant heaters generate infrared heat using metal tubes that radiate heat, which warms objects in the room.
 With radiant heat, the closer you are to the heater, the warmer you get.

 Do keep in mind that you cannot hook up a propane heater to a natural gas line.
 Only install heaters designed for use with natural gas to a natural gas line.